 A bachelor's-level program provides students with a basic understanding of biology, chemistry, physics, and mathematics.
 Students also delve into classroom and laboratory study of human biomechanics and medical systems.
-Biomedical engineering majors may choose to concentrate their program in the areas of biomechanics, biomaterials and bioinstrumentation.
+Program concentrations may include biomechanics, biomaterials or bioinstrumentation.

 The courses in a bachelor's degree in biomedical engineering are heavily rooted in biology, chemistry and other physical sciences.
 Students are also exposed to lab equipment and computer applications used in the biomedical industry.
 Common courses include:

 - Biological science

 - Ethics and healthcare

 Students interested in furthering their studies in biomedical engineering can enroll in either a Master of Science in Biomedical Engineering or a Doctor of Philosophy (Ph.D.) in Biomedical Engineering degree program.
 Graduate programs provide students with the advanced training and knowledge necessary to advance research in the fields of biomechanics and bioengineering.
 Graduates of a bachelor's degree program in biomedical engineering can also enroll in degree programs in medicine to become physicians and medical practitioners.